 Olsen, a 49-year-old coach who played for the Faroe Islands’ national team and moved to Greenland in 2012 for a job with BankNordik, conceded that his Greenland team will likely be playing in Sunday’s third-place game rather than the final.

 Semifinal opponent Argentina reached all 10 Pan Am finals between 1996 and 2014, winning six of them, and was the only North or South American nation to qualify for the last two Olympics.

 “We would win once in a 100,” versus Argentina, Larsen said.

 Playing for third place is OK.
-The Pan American Championships are a qualifier for the 2019 World Championships.
+The Pan American Championship is a qualifier for the 2019 World Championship.
 The top three teams from Pan Ams advance to worlds, which will be hosted by Germany and Denmark.
 By winning either of its last two games, Greenland will qualify for worlds for the first time since 2007.
 That’s the goal.

 Greenland is an autonomous territory of Denmark and does not field its own Olympic team.
 That could change if the Faroe Islands wins its fight for Olympic recognition.
 Greenland and Faroe Islands athletes have competed for Denmark at the Summer and Winter Games.

 “Greenland has, at the moment not any activity going on, regarding to be recognized as an IOC member,” Carsten Olsen, secretary-general of Greenland’s sports confederation, said in an email.
 “But it is a big wish and we are preparing, in small steps, to be ready if we one day can be recognized.”